 Environmental Leadership Cohort

-The inaugural Environmental Leadership Cohort (ELC) will be comprised of leaders from the greater DC Metro area, representing a wide variety of environmental interests and a diverse range of personal and professional backgrounds.
+The Environmental Leadership Cohort (ELC) will be comprised of leaders from the greater DC Metro area, representing a wide variety of environmental interests and a diverse range of personal and professional backgrounds.
 This cohort will actively serve a 12-month commitment within the program from January to December 2022, focusing on stewardship initiatives, community organizing, and leadership development.
 Additional programming will include workshops on Diversity, Equity, and Inclusion, professional development, and grassroots activism with the end goal of delivering tangible community and environmental impact.

 Program Highlights and Responsibilities